Spicy Noodles Beijing

 - 1/2 cup cucumber, thinly julienned

 - 1. Cook the noodles in a pot of boiling water until al dente.
 Rinse with hot water; drain.
-Transfer to a serving plate and cover with a bowl to keep warm.
+Transfer to a serving plate and cover to keep warm.

 - 2. While the noodles are cooking, heat a wok until hot.
-Stir-fry the ground pork and onion in 1 tablespoon oil until the onion is translucent.
-Add the cabbage and bean sprouts and stir-fry for 1 minute.
+Stir-fry the ground pork and onion in 1 Tbsp canola oil until the onion is translucent.
+Add the cabbage and bean sprouts and stir-fry for 1 more minute.
 Add the bean sauce and chili paste.
 Season with the sesame oil, vinegar, sugar, and dark soy sauce.

-- 3. Add the water to heat through and thicken with slurry.
+- 3. Add cornstarch to water.
+Add to sauce and heat through until sauce thickens.
 Adjust seasoning.

 - 4. Top with carrot and cucumber and serve immediately with cooked noodles.